DANCING PANDAS

 Durres – Families Strolling after Dinner

 At this point you may be thinking, “Albania sounds too lackluster to visit – why should I even bother reading this post?”
-Well, you should because Albania has many surprises, starting from it’s breathtaking mountain ranges, glittering lakes, interesting historical sites, very warm and welcoming people…And then there is Tirana, vibrant and very colorful, Tirana.
+Well, you should because Albania has many surprises, starting from it’s breathtaking mountain ranges, glittering lakes, interesting historical sites, very warm and welcoming people…And then there is Tirana, vibrant and very colorful capital of the country.

 Tirana